As an Amazon Associate we earn from qualifying purchases.

 After clamping, use the alignment knob of the saw to check if the alignments are done perfectly.
 Re-align until a perfect 45-degree angle is obtained.

-Step #4: Concentrate and Hold the Saw Properly
+Step #5: Hold the Saw Properly

 Most of the errors during cutting occur due to concentration lapses.
 Hold the saw in a manner such that the guidelines are visible.